sharmaDeepti369/slate/source/index.html.md

 ```

-> Smaple response when the user register first time and email is not verified :
+> Sample response when the user register first time and email is not verified :

 ```json
 {